House of Bourbon: Bourbon Restoration

-With the abdication of Napoleon on 11 April 1814 the Bourbon dynasty was restored to the kingdom of France in the person of Louis XVIII, brother of Louis XVI.
+With the abdication of Napoleon on 11 April 1814 the Bourbon dynasty was restored to the Kingdom of France in the person of Louis XVIII, brother of Louis XVI.
 Napoleon escaped from exile and Louis fled in March 1815.
-Louis was again restored after the Battle of Waterloo on 7 July.
+Louis was again restored after the Battle of Waterloo on 7 July 1815.

 The conservative elements of Europe dominated the post-Napoleonic age, but the values of the French Revolution could not be easily swept aside.
 Louis granted a constitution on 14 June 1814 to appease the liberals, but the ultra-royalist party, led by his brother, Charles, continued to influence his reign.
 When he died in 1824 his brother became king as Charles X much to the dismay of French liberals.
-In a saying ascribed to Talleyrand, "they had learned nothing and forgotten nothing".
+In a saying ascribed to Talleyrand, "they had learned nothing and forgotten nothing."

 Aftermath

-Charles passed several laws that appealed to the upper class, but angered the middle class.
-The situation came to a head when he appointed a new minister on 8 August 1829 who did not have the confidence of the chamber.
-The chamber censured the king on 18 March 1830 and in response Charles proclaimed the July Ordinances on 26 July intended to silence criticism against him.
-This almost resulted in another revolution as dramatic as the one in 1789, but moderates were able to control the situation.
+Charles passed several laws that appealed to the upper class but angered the middle class.
+The situation came to a head when he appointed a new minister on 8 August 1829 who did not have the confidence of the Chamber of Deputies.
+The chamber censured the king on 18 March 1830 and in response Charles proclaimed the July Ordinances on 26 July 1830 intended to silence criticism against him.
+This resulted in the July Revolution.

 As a compromise the crown was offered to Louis Philippe, duke of Orléans, a descendant of the brother of Louis XIV, and the head of the Orléanist cadet branch of the Bourbons.
-Agreeing to reign constitutionally and under the tricolour, he was proclaimed King of the French on 7 August.
+Agreeing to reign constitutionally and under the tricolour, he was proclaimed King of the French on 7 August 1830.
 The resulting regime, known as the July Monarchy, lasted until the Revolution of 1848.
 The Bourbon monarchy in France ended on 24 February 1848, when Louis Philippe was forced to abdicate and the short-lived Second Republic was established.

 Some Legitimists refused to recognize the Orléanist monarchy.
 After the death of Charles in 1836 his son was proclaimed Louis XIX, though this title was never formally recognized.
 Charles' grandson Henri, Count of Chambord, the last Bourbon claimant of the French crown, was proclaimed by some Henry V, but the French monarchy was never restored.

-Following the 1870 collapse of the empire of Emperor Napoleon III, Henri was offered a restored throne.
+Following the 1870 collapse of the Second French Empire of Emperor Napoleon III, Henri was offered a restored throne.
 However Chambord refused to accept the throne unless France abandoned the revolution-inspired tricolour and accepted what he regarded as the true Bourbon flag of France, featuring the fleur-de-lis.
 The tricolour, originally associated with the French Revolution and the First Republic, had been used by the July Monarchy, the Second Republic and both Empires; the French National Assembly could not possibly agree.